phact/kindle/README.md

 As of this version, it will take your highlights and load them into a local Casandra DB.

-## Installation

-    gem install kindle

 ## Usage

-    kindle # Will prompt you for your login info.
+    bin/kindle # Will prompt you for your login info.
 Don't worry it isn't stored.

     now you can also pass your user name / password as arguments to the program.